 Progression: Increase frequency to 3 seconds, then 2.5 seconds.
 Add Random + Topspin/Backspin for more variety.

-Why Vekeda: Random Mode with adjustable spin gives you the most realistic match simulation possible.
+Why Vekeda: Random Mode with adjustable spin (6 levels each) gives you the most realistic match simulation possible.

 Goal: Train your ability to recognize and execute cross-court patterns

-Vekeda Setting: Cross Mode → Choose any of the 6 patterns
+Vekeda Setting: Cross Fixed Mode → Choose any of the 6 patterns

 Recommended Pattern for beginners: First press (left light ball + middle deep ball)